 - Delivery routes: Depending on traffic patterns and customer demand, this may require different delivery routes and schedules than weekday deliveries.
 Businesses need to optimize their delivery routes to use their delivery resources efficiently.

 - Customer support: Businesses need to ensure that they have adequate customer support available on Sundays to handle any questions, concerns, or issues that may arise.
-This can include providing online chat, email, or phone support.
+This can include providing online chat, email, or phone support via toll-free phone numbers.

 The Legal And Regulatory Landscape Of Sunday Deliveries